 Symptoms of Laryngitis in Your Frenchie

-Laryngitis is typically caused by a bacterial or viral infection but may be caused by some other underlying problem.
+Laryngitis is typically caused by a bacterial or viral infection but may be caused by another underlying problem.

 |Gagging or retching

 |Increased heart rate

 Laryngitis is typically very easy to diagnose in Frenchies.
 If you believe that your French Bulldog is struggling with laryngitis, we suggest that you see a veterinarian be on the safe side.

 Your veterinarian will inspect your Frenchie’s larynx using a small mirror and will then be able to inform you if your concern is warranted.

 Treatment of laryngitis

-The first step your vet will conduct in the care of laryngitis is to stabilize your Frenchie.
-This can be achieved by eliminating any blocking of the airway, reducing inflammation, and delivering oxygen into the body.
+The first step your Vet will conduct in the care of laryngitis is to stabilize your Frenchie.
+This can be achieved by eliminating any airway blocking, reducing inflammation, and delivering oxygen into the body.

-Oxygen therapy, intubation, and respiratory support could be used, and often includes sedation.
+Oxygen therapy, intubation, and respiratory support could often include sedation.
 If an obstacle occurs in the larynx, a tracheostomy tube can be inserted into a hole in the throat to allow your Frenchie to breathe until the issue is resolved.

 The underlying reason, as well as associated factors, needs to be treated.
 Treatment options can include reducing inflammation by using corticosteroids, often alongside non-steroidal inflammation drugs and systemic antibiotics.

 Diuretic medications may be prescribed to clear fluids from the larynx and lungs.
 Cough steroids medication and bronchodilators may help with inflammation.

 Another explanation of why your Frenchie could be gagging is tracheobronchitis.
 You might have heard of it by its common title ‘kennel cough.‘

 That’s because its infectiousness contributes to its high incidence among dogs, particularly those sheltered in public kennels or shelters.

 Kennel cough is transmitted by sneezing and coughing, and it can also be spread by fabrics or pets toys.
 With kennel cough, your Frenchie is more likely to develop several complications, such as white mucus with the cough.

 At the end of your Frenchies cough, you will be able to detect the gagging that will enable you to differentiate from other disorders it could be suffering.